Frequently Asked Questions

 Tickets may be purchased at the Preservation Society of Charleston offices at 147 King Street Charleston during normal business hours.
-Beginning October 5, the box office will be open Monday through Sunday 10:00am to 5:00pm and 10:00am to 7:00pm on Thursdays October 6 and 20.
+Beginning October 4, the box office will be open Monday through Sunday 9:30 am to 5:00pm.

 Age restriction for attendance, if any?

 Children over six may participate if they have a purchased ticket and are supervised.
 Neither strollers, car seats, back packs, nor children strapped in any manner to an adult may enter private residences.

 At what age do children require a ticket?

 Six years old; Adults with children under six may participate if one adult waits outside with the child while the first adult goes through a property, and then takes the child upon exiting so that the second adult may enter.

 No. We do not mail tickets.
 Guests must pick up their map and wristband for entry at the Preservation Society headquarters.
 147 King Street, at the corner of King and Queen.
 The store is opened Monday - Sunday, 9:30 a.m. - 5 p.m.

 Yes!
 Tickets can be purchased at the Preservation society headquarters, 147 King Street, at the corner of King and Queen.